werk/cellular/README.md

 When a pattern match is unexhaustive and encounters a value that no case matches, the rule in which it's evaluated doesn't apply.

+The last case is *expression matrices*, as described in the `[rule ...]` section below.
+They may not occur as the scrutinee of a pattern, property values, or as arguments to functions or operators.

 # Programs